 Here is an example of how to teach an older child the correct formation.
 Start at the top, go around to the left, all the way back up, then straight down.

-This does not matter too much.
-It is more important to focus on the correct direction and to not lift the pencil to form the line going down.
+This difference is not particularly important.
+It is more important to focus on the correct direction and not lift the pencil to form the line going down.

 How Do You Teach a Child to Write Their Name?